gasparka/thesis/docs/pyha.rst

 Stateless designs
 -----------------

-Stateless is also called combinatory logic.
-In the sense of software we could think that a function is stateless if it only uses local variables, has no side effects, returns are based on inputs only.
-That is, it may use local variables of function but cannot use the class variables, as these are stateful.

-This first chapter uses integer types only, as they are well understood by anyone and also fully synthesizable (to 32 bit logic).

-Operations order
+Designs that don't contain any memory elements can be considered stateless.
+In hardware world this is also known as combinotary logic.
+In software world, this can be understood as an function that only uses local variables, using class variables would introduce state.

+Basic operations
 ~~~~~~~~~~~~~~~~

-Slightly more complex example is given on :numref:`pyha_adder_comp`.
-It features two outputs, note that the
+:numref:`pyha_adder_comp` shows the Pyha design, featuring circuit with one input and two outputs.
+Note that the
 ``b`` output is dependent of ``a``.

 .. code-block:: python
-    :caption: Simple adder model
+    :caption: Basic stateless operations
     :name: pyha_adder_comp

-    ...
+    class Basic(HW):
         def main(self, x):
             a = x + 1 + 3
-        b = a + 2
+            b = a * 314
             return a, b

-    ...
+The :numref:`adder_multi_rtl` shows the RTL result.
+Note that each adder is an actual resource used in the FPGA
+fabric.
+The ``a`` output is formed by running the ``x`` signal trough two adders (one adding 1 and next 3).
+The
+``b`` has extra multiplier on signal path.

 .. _adder_multi_rtl:
 .. figure:: ../examples/adder/img/add_multi_rtl.png